Recommendation 4.4: Group Work

 How to Put Into Practice

-Group work can seem intimidating to students at the best of times.
+Group work can be intimidating and frustrating for students, whether it’s done face-to-face or online.
 Challenges include managing multiple schedules, interpersonal dynamics, and project logistics.
-The isolation that can come with remote learning makes group work even more valuable as a space and structure for peer-to-peer interaction.
+The isolation that can come with online learning makes effective group work even more valuable as a space and structure for peer-to-peer interaction.

 Student learning is enhanced when it is interactive and social, rather than competitive or isolated.
 Moreover, students working in groups learn important “soft” skills of communication and collaboration valued in the workplace.

-There are many strategies and tools to help make group work more productive in remote and hybrid environments.
+There are many strategies and tools to help make group work more productive.
 The resources below are organized to first outline core design practices for group work and then to provide a taste of different types of group work you might consider integrating into your course.

 Practices for Structuring Group Work